 Further, be cautious with the frequency of chemical treatments.
 Overprocessing can accelerate damage to dry and brittle hair, weaken the structural integrity of the hair fibers, and worsen breakage.2

 Research suggests that spacing out chemical treatments allows your hair to recover and rebuild its natural defenses.
+Last but not least, always conduct a strand test before proceeding with any full-scale chemical treatment.

 This not only helps you gauge the end result but also provides an initial assessment of how your hair will react to the chemicals, allowing you to adjust treatment parameters accordingly.